Department of Materials, University of Manchester: Notable staff

 The current Head of Department is Professor David J. Lewis FIMMM.
 The first Head of Department after the Faculty restructure between 2019 and 2023 was Professor Sarah Cartmell FIMMM.
 Between 2015 and 2019 the Head of School was Professor William W. Sampson FIMMM.
 From 2011 to 2015 the Head of School was Professor Paul O'Brien FRS.
 Other notable senior academic staff include Professor Philip J. Withers FRS, the Regius Professor of Materials, Professor Allan Matthews FRS, Professor Robert J. Young FRS, Professor Richard A. L. Jones FRS and Professor Sarah Haigh.

 Buildings

-The Manchester Materials Science centre was one of the main buildings of the department until its demolition in 2016.
-The Department of Materials was briefly located on the North Campus of the University of Manchester between 2016-2021, located in several buildings including The Mill, James Lighthill Building, Morton Laboratory, Sackville Street Building, and MSS Tower.
+The Manchester Materials Science Centre was one of the main buildings of the department until its demolition in 2016.
+The Department of Materials was briefly located on the North Campus of the University of Manchester in 2016-2021, located in several buildings including The Mill, James Lighthill Building, Morton Laboratory, Sackville Street Building, and MSS Tower.
 As of 2021 the Department of Materials will is housed in the new Engineering Building on South Campus.